REAIABook/REAIABook/readme.md

   x.data$x.mah <- mahalanobis(x.data, colMeans(x.data), cov(x.data))
 ```

-We convert the Mahalanobis Distances into quantile at 80%, 90%, 95%, 99% and 99.9% and add this quantile measure as a factor to the data
+We convert the Mahalanobis Distances into quantile at 80%, 90%, 95%, 99% and 99.9% and add this quantile measure as a factor to the data.

 ``` r
   # Create cutoff points